Articles , Glossary

 Using negative space properly may have a considerable impact on the following factors of user experience.

-Branding: if you check any logo guideline, you will find that designers define the appropriate amount of negative space around it so that it was perceived correctly.
+Branding: if you check any logo guideline, you will find that designers define the appropriate amount of negative space around it so that it is perceived correctly.
 Breaking these rules is harmful to visual performance.

 Attention ratio: enough negative space enhances visual hierarchy and allows users to focus on the key elements.

-A good balance of content, navigation, and negative space on the screen makes the mobile application for setting personal challenges clear and easy-to-use
+Real estate application design by Robert Holesinsky: thought-out balance of content, navigation, and negative space on the screen makes the mobile application for setting personal challenges clear and easy-to-use

 Based on that, negative space has an impact on visual perception in such aspects as: